-All Associate's Degree Programs GPA 2.00 All major courses, and those general education and core courses identified in the catalog should be approved with a minimum grade of C. All Bachelor's Degree Programs GPA 2.00 All major courses, and those general education and core courses identified in the catalog should be approved with a minimum grade of C.
+THE CTIEN CTO BROWN CTIENT TO CHANGE Grade Level Minimum grade Minimum grade needed to approve courses point average for graduation All other Associate's Degree GPA 2.00 All major courses, and those general education and core courses Programs identified in the catalog should be approved with a minimum grade of C. All other GPA 2.00 All major courses, and those general education and core courses Bachelor's Degree Programs identified in the catalog should be approved with a minimum grade of C.